Media literacy: Media literacy policy

 Educators have identified some important components that should be present in "quality" media literacy education programs.
 These include: (1) attention to teaching methods; (2) the training and preparation of educators; (3) the scope, structure, and coherence of the activities of instructional practice; (4) the presence and appropriateness of underlying theories of media literacy; and (5) the originality of the programs in relation to available resources and community needs.

 In the United States, education policy is decentralized, and reference to media literacy is growing, with 22 passed bills in 14 states since 2012.
 Most state policies do not allocate financial resources to promote media literacy education, with only a few providing staff positions or coaching.
-While most policies make reference to resources for media literacy education, these generally refer to lists of curriculum materials or sample instructional material.
+While most policies make reference to resources for media literacy education, these generally refer to lists of curriculum materials or sample instructional materials.

 Theoretical approaches to media literacy education

 Theoretical frameworks for media literacy are rooted in interdisciplinary work at the intersection of communication and media studies, education, and the humanities.
 Key concepts and core principles have been synthesized from the work of 20th-century thinkers and scholars who have been called grandparents of media literacy, such as Paolo Freire, Marshall McLuhan, Stuart Hall, and others.